-New students will not be able to complete the required Indoctrination training for acceptance into the Regiment of Cadets.
+New students will not complete the required Indoctrination training for acceptance into the Regiment of Cadets.

-Due to the aforementioned requirements for professional merchant mariner licensing, we are requesting to start operations in-mid July assuming New York City is in Phase I of recovery operations.
-To support our unique requirements, we have developed a three-phase plan which takes into account the disciplined environment of our student body and professional license requirements, as well as the insular nature of the College.
+To support our unique requirements, we developed a three-phase plan which takes into account the disciplined environment of our student body and professional license requirements, as well as the insular nature of the College.

-Phase I (July 18 to August 16) Shipboard Training and Watchkeeping
+Phase I (July 13 to August 16) Shipboard Training and Watchkeeping

-- TS Empire State VI will be moored at Maritime College - Faculty and staff associated with pierside training return to campus following screening protocols - Approximately 400 current cadets will participate in this training, which will allow them to get some sea days and complete any assessments outstanding from the previous semester. - Campus residential and dining facilities will be used instead of berthing and galley facilities onboard the ship to maximize social distancing.
+- TS Empire State VI will be moored at Maritime College - Faculty and staff associated with pierside training return to campus following screening protocols - Approximately 200 current cadets will participate in this training, which will allow them to get some sea days and complete any assessments outstanding from the previous semester - Campus residential and dining facilities will be used instead of berthing and galley facilities onboard the ship to maximize social distancing.

-Phase II (August 24 to September 5): Fall Semester Preparatory Phase
+Phase II (August 21 to September 3): Fall Semester Preparatory Phase